 Things to do in Xpu Ha, Riviera Maya

 Although Xpu Ha is quiet compared to its neighbor of Playa del Carmen there’s still plenty to do.
-If you’re looking for more than just chilling on the soft sand here’s a few ideas:
+If you’re looking for more than just chilling on the soft sand here are a few ideas:

 Kayaking is another fun thing to do and the cost for one hour is 120 pesos and 200 pesos for two hours.
 If you want something a little more exciting try para-sailing or jet skis.
 You can even take kite surfing lessons if that intrigues you.